NSWCPD Virtually Hosts Summer Internship Final Presentations

-Naval Surface Warfare Center, Philadelphia Division (NSWCPD) Science, Technology, Engineering and Mathematics (STEM) Outreach Program Manager and Mechanical & Aerospace Engineer Tristan Wolfe shares a smile during the final intern presentations for the Naval Research Enterprise Internship Program (NREIP), the Science and Engineering Apprenticeship Program (SEAP), the Naval Educator in the Workplace Training (NEWT) Program, and the Science, Mathematics, and Research for Transformation (SMART) programs on July 22 and July 23, 2021.
-Wolfe coordinated the virtual two-day event, which featured 30 detailed presentations from a variety of programs across NSWCPD.
-(Screen shot by Brentan Debysingh/Released)
+As this summer wound down, Naval Surface Warfare Center, Philadelphia Division (NSWCPD) virtually hosted the final intern presentations for the Naval Research Enterprise Internship Program (NREIP), the Science and Engineering Apprenticeship Program (SEAP), the Naval Educator in the Workplace Training (NEWT) Program, and the Science, Mathematics, and Research for Transformation (SMART) programs on July 22 and July 23, 2021.

+These internships are designed for high school and college students to get hands-on experience and exposure to the Department of Navy (DoN) laboratories to further their careers via mentoring while participating in research and learning about DoN’s research and technology efforts.

+NSWCPD STEM Outreach Program Manager and Mechanical & Aerospace Engineer Tristan Wolfe coordinated the event, which featured 30 detailed presentations from a variety of programs across NSWCPD.
+Teams were determined by the individual students, and mentors and interns were free to either present as a team or individually.

 |Date Taken: